akson-ai/akson/README.md

 1. Write your AI assistant as a Python file and place it in the [`assistants`](./api/assistants) directory.
 2. Interact with your assistants through the web interface or the command-line interface.

+## Roadmap

+Here are the key features we're planning to add:

+- [ ] Share assistants with the internet
+- [ ] Share conversations with the internet (read-only)
+- [ ] Voice mode
+- [ ] WhatsApp/Telegram integration

 ## Feedback & Suggestions

 While the project is not accepting code contributions at this time, feedback and suggestions are welcome!